datadoodler/blog_hexo/source/_posts/r-packages/chess-doodle.md

 ---
-title: "Introduction to ChessDoodle Functions"
+title: Introduction to ChessDoodle Functions
+date: 2016-03-30 06:50:08
-author: "Josh Merrell"
+author: Josh Merrell
-date: "March 30, 2016"
-output: html_document
+comments: false
+tags:
+- BankerDoodle
+- R Packages
+- Analytics
+- Chess
+categories:
+- R Packages
 ---

 This workspace is geared to help the user to explore and think about the chessboard.
 It is available [here](https://github.com/brantmerrell/chessdoodles/blob/master/chessDoodles.RData):